-With all the buzz surrounding big data and the ways companies will leverage it, you may find yourself asking, “which type of data are we referring to?”
+With all the buzz surrounding big data and the ways companies will leverage it, you may find yourself asking, “which types of data are we referring to?”

 Structured vs unstructured data

-Structured data is the type of data most of us are probably used to working with.
+Structured data is most often categorized as quantitative data, and it's the type of data most of us are used to working with.
 Think of data that fits neatly within fixed fields and columns in relational databases and spreadsheets.
-Types of structured data include numbers, currency, alphabetical, names, dates, and addresses.

 Structured data is highly organized and easily understood by machine language.
 Those working within relational databases can input, search, and manipulate structured data relatively quickly.
 This is the most attractive feature of structured data.